Jackzmc/sourcemod-plugins/README.md

 * Automatically lock the first saferoom door for every chapter, until a threshold of players or time has passed
 * Includes a HUD that shows all the survivors and their items, and optionally their ping (breaks randomly not sure why)
 * Includes a new 5+ special spawning director
-* Spawn an extra tank that scales with player count
+* Spawning of an extra tank that scales with player count

 * **Convars:**
   * `epi_item_chance` - The base chance (multiplied by player count) of an extra item being spawned.
 Default: 0.056